tweag/codeql-wrapper-pipelines/CONTRIBUTING.md

-# Contributing to CodeQL Wrapper - Pipeline Examples
+# Contributing to the project

 Thank you for your interest in contributing!
 We welcome contributions from the community and appreciate your efforts to help improve this project.